 In the event we decide to conduct clinical trials in the European Union, we may be subject to additional privacy restrictions.
 The collection and use of personal health information in the European Union is governed by the provisions of the Data Protection Directive, and as of May 25, 2018, the GDPR.
 This directive imposes several requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals, notification of data processing obligations to the competent national data protection authorities and the security and confidentiality of the personal data.
 The GDPR also imposes strict rules on the transfer of personal data out of the European Union to the United States.
-Failure to comply with the requirements of the Data Protection Directive (which governs the collection and use of personal health data in the European Union), the GDPR, and the related national data protection requirements in the European Union and substantial fines for breaches of the data protection rules.
+Failure to comply with the requirements of the Data Protection Directive (which governs the collection and use of personal health data in the European Union), the GDPR, and the related national data protection laws of the European Union Member States may result in fines and other administrative penalties.
+The GDPR introduced new data protection requirements in the European Union and substantial fines for breaches of the data protection rules.
 The GDPR regulations may impose additional responsibility and liability in relation to personal data that we process and we may be required to put in place additional mechanisms ensuring compliance with the new data protection rules.
 This may be onerous and adversely affect our business, financial condition, results of operations and prospects.
 Further, it is unclear at this time what effect Brexit will have on our ability to comply with the GDPR.